Kwase Benefo: Journey to the underworld

 Kwase Benefo had a relatively prosperous life as a farmer and a rancher, and was missing only a few things, which he greatly wanted: a wife and children.
 So, he set out to a nearby village to find himself a woman to marry.
 His efforts paid off, and he returned to his home with a beautiful woman, which he later married.
-Unfortunately, tragedy struck—his wife became sick and died soon after.
+His wife became sick and died soon after.
 Kwase Benefo grieved for her deeply; to the point that he began hallucinating that she was still alive, which led his family and friends to intervene.
 They encouraged him to find another wife, and Kwase Benefo went back to the village to do so.

 Kwase Benefo then returned to his home with his new wife, and not long after, she became pregnant and was due to give birth to a son.
 Before she could do so, she was struck ill, and died before she was able to bring their son to the world.
 Kwase Benefo was once again bereaved with what happened, and this time, he isolated himself from the outside world.
 The family of his second wife heard what happened and offered their second daughter for Kwase to marry.

 Eventually, Kwase Benefo accepted their offer, and married his wife's sister, who became his third wife.
 Just like the second wife, the woman became pregnant with a son, but this time, she managed to give birth to him and survived to raise him with Kwase Benefo.
-This was not to last, however, since tragedy struck once more and his third wife passed away.
+This was not to last, however, since his third wife died.
 She was killed when a tree fell on her.